Receive Quotes for Income Protection and Apply for Cover

 The estimate amount of life insurance you need isClose

-How is Income Protection Insurance in Australia Different to Life Insurance?
+What is Income Protection Insurance and How is it Different to Life Insurance?

-While Life Insurance pays out a lump sum payment in the event of the policy holders death or terminal illness, Income Protection Insurance provides an ongoing benefit, usually in monthly intervals, while the policy holder is unable due to work due to sickness or injury.
+While Life Insurance pays out a lump sum payment in the event of the policyholders death or terminal illness, Income Protection Insurance provides an ongoing monthly benefit if the policyholder is unable to work due to work due to sickness or injury.

 Key Differences Between Life Insurance and Income Protection Insurance

 |Payment||Provides the insured with a lump sum payment in the event of death or if diagnosed with a terminal illness with less than 12 months to live.||Provides an ongoing benefit (usually paid monthly) if insured is unable to work due to sickness or injury.|

 |Policy Expiry||Policy can usually be held till age 99, if the insured dies or if he or she cancel their policy.||Policy can usually be held till age 65.
 Some policies will allow an extension of cover till the policyholder is 70.|

 |Main Purpose||Provide financial benefit to dependents after insured passes away to avoid financial difficulties.||Provide financial benefit to replace the income of the policyholder to support them and their family while unable to work.|

 There are three types of this insurance available in Australia: